mrkraimer/PY_NTNDA_Viewer/README.md

     pip list

-I think that the following is a complete list of modules required by PY_NTNDA_Viewer
+The following is a list of modules required by PY_NTNDA_Viewer

 1) numpy
 2) PyQt5
 3) PyQt5-sip
+4) QtPy
-4) pvapy
+5) pvapy
-5) pyqtgraph
+6) pyqtgraph
-6) blosc
+7) blosc

+But when Mark Rivers tried PY_NTNDA_Viewer, he found other problems with his python setup.
+He did resolve his problems and got it to work.

 ## Other things to try